-Rally also provides a few extension points to Jinja2:
+Rally also provides a few extensions to Jinja2:

-- now: This is a global variable that represents the current date and time when the template is evaluated by Rally. - days_ago(): This is a filter that you can use for date calculations.
+- now: a global variable that represents the current date and time when the template is evaluated by Rally. - days\ago(): a filter that you can use for date calculations.

-You can find an example in the http_logs track:
+You can find an example in the http\logs track: